bhojpur/.github/profile/README.md

 ## Platform as a Service Development

-We are continuously integrating, building, testing, and deploying [Bhojpur.NET Platform](https://github.com/bhojpur/platform) ecosystem solutions to deliver high quality software and reliable systems to the clients.
+We are continuously planning, building, integrating, testing, and deploying [Bhojpur.NET platform](https://www.bhojpur.net) ecosystem solutions to deliver high quality software and reliable systems to the clients.
 Some among these are available in a cloud __hosted__ model.
 However, you have the freedom to download and __self-host__ the same in your own data center (i.e. on-premise or public Cloud).
 We use multiple `cloud service providers` to host the solution for reliability and availability